pforret/jekyll.forret.com/_posts/2018/2018-03-13-gdpr-plugins-for-wordpress.md

 In most cases, you -as the owner/editor of the site/blog- are the _data controller_, and your website host, your mailing list provider, your advertising network provider, your invoicing/payment provider &#8230;  are the _data processors_.

   * **Always HTTPS**:
-    it&#8217;s obviously necessary that your website offers encrypted traffic on the pages where you allow visitors to enter their personal data.
+    it's obviously necessary that your website offers encrypted traffic on the pages where you allow visitors to enter their personal data.
 But this is 2018, and you should just use HTTPS everywhere, since [Google Chrome](https://www.theverge.com/2018/2/8/16991254/chrome-not-secure-marked-http-encryption-ssl) will mark all non-HTTPS sites as insecure (from July 2018 onwards) and non-HTTPS sites are punished in [Google Search](https://thenextweb.com/google/2015/12/17/unsecured-websites-are-about-to-get-hammered-in-googles-search-ranking/) results too (since 2015).
 HTTPS is not anymore an expensive add-on.
 Your hosting company should support [LetsEncrypt](https://letsencrypt.org/)&#8216;s free certificates and otherwise there is [Cloudflare](https://www.cloudflare.com/ssl/)&#8216;s free plan.
 These services both have strong encryption, universal browser recognition and auto-renewal of certificates.
   * **Data Collection**:
-    if you have any kind of contact, subscription, purchase, reply or comment form where you ask the visitor for personal data (name, email, phone, age, country), you need to explicitly ask for permission (&#8216;opt-in&#8217;).
+    if you have any kind of contact, subscription, purchase, reply or comment form where you ask the visitor for personal data (name, email, phone, age, country), you need to explicitly ask for permission (&#8216;opt-in').
 You should also inform them of their &#8230;</p>
       * **Right to Access**:
         any user should have a possibility to request you for all the information you have on him.
 So you need to provide a form for that.
       * **Right to Be Forgotten**: